pnp/sp-dev-fx-aces/samples/BasicCard-SharePoint-CRUD/README.md

 ## Features

 This ACE shows how to work with different form elements to collect and display data from an Adaptive Card and store that data in a SharePoint list.
-A sample list is provisioned when the ACE is loaded for the first time.
+A sample list is automatically provisioned when the ACE is loaded for the first time.
 It also shows how to navigate from one view to another with multiple cards.

 ## References